djm81/log_analyzer_mcp/docs/README.md

 ✅ **Allowed**:

-- Use Chroma MCP Server for any purpose (personal, commercial, academic)
+- Use Log Analyzer MCP for any purpose (personal, commercial, academic)
 - Modify the code
 - Distribute copies
-- Create and sell products built using Chroma MCP Server
+- Create and sell products built using Log Analyzer MCP

 ❌ **Not Allowed**:

-- Sell Chroma MCP Server itself
+- Sell Log Analyzer MCP itself
-- Offer Chroma MCP Server as a hosted service
+- Offer Log Analyzer MCP as a hosted service
-- Create competing products based on Chroma MCP Server
+- Create competing products based on Log Analyzer MCP

 See the [LICENSE.md](LICENSE.md) file for the complete license text.